adematti/cosmopipe1/doc/index.rst

 This would be possible by running the codes inside the safe, controlled environment of a `Docker`_ container.

 Our collaborators should not have to worry about having the correct parameter files for each code, nor how to connect the output of one code to the input of another.
-Ideally, they should only have to deal with **one** (provided) parameter file and **one** output, and should not need to know anything about cosmology in general.
+Ideally, they should only have to deal with *one* (provided) parameter file and *one* output, and should not need to know anything about cosmology in general to rerun our analysis.
-This would be possible by linking ourselves all codes together, through a **pipeline**.
+This would be possible by linking all our codes together to form a *pipeline*.

-This **pipeline** could be made flexible enough to cover the clustering analyses of the collaboration.
-For this, we should not have **one** pipeline, but a framework to **script** pipelines.
-For example, once I have the codes (hereafter :ref:`user-module`) to model 2 and 3-pt correlation functions
+This *pipeline* could be made flexible enough to cover the clustering analyses of the collaboration.
+For this, we should not have *one* pipeline, but a framework to *script* pipelines.
+For example, once codes (hereafter *modules*, see :ref:`user-framework`) to model 2 and 3-pt correlation functions
-(as well as their covariance), it should be straightforward for me to run a join 2 and 3-pt analyses, without coding anything else.
+(as well as their covariance) are available, it should be straightforward for anyone to run a joint 2 and 3-pt analysis, without coding anything else.

-Eventually, it should be made **very** easy to code and include new modules, without the need for a global view of the pipeline.
+Eventually, it should be made *very* easy to code and include new modules, without the need for a global view of the pipeline.
 This would be possible by providing a simple module architecture to copy and fill, with either Python, C, C++ or Fortran code.

-This is all very similar to `CosmoSIS`_ used by the DES collaboration.
-DESI deserves such a framework as well!
+These should be the key features of **cosmopipe**, quite similar to `CosmoSIS`_ used by the DES collaboration.

 Quick start-up
 ==============

-For a quick start-up, see :ref:`user-example`.
+For a quick start-up, see :ref:`user-scripting`.

 Acknowledgements
 ================